There are some people, a few, who walk up to me and say, ‘’You speak really nice English!’’ Not sheng; English.

 So you can imagine how much of a shock I got into when I landed at Gíserorí and was thrown in the mix with guys from boarding schools like Kamuthatha, Kigumo Boarding, and Plainsview Academy.
 Heck, my desk mate was from Moi Forces or some school of the sort.
 Ngai!

 There was really not much difference between us who were from day schools and those who came from Kianjokoma Boarding and Kubukubu.
 Those ones would call a motorcycle ‘piki’ and feel jolly proud of it.
 Kina Lewis Kadema of Karigiri Boarding were even worse.

-Outside class, I, tragically, found myself in the same cube with people from Nairobi.
+I, tragically, found myself in the same dormitory cube with people from Nairobi.
 Kina Buvick Bundi and Mathenge and Patrick Kisalu were from the very city-ish parts of the city.
 Roby, besides coming from Nairobi, also came from a rich family.
 The lesser being in that cube was Morris Munyoroku, but even he came from Dallas Estate, Embu.
 And he had schooled at Lions School, Embu.

-The doormats of that cube were Patrick Magochi and myself, but I was a few rungs lower.
+The doormats of that cube were Patrick Magochi and me, but I was a few rungs lower.
 Pato’s sister was at Sacred Heart, so she probably taught him a word of sheng here and another one there over the holidays.
 And well, she was at Sacred Heart.

 So that left me totally alone.
 In those early days, I never spoke to anyone.
 What would I say?
 How would I say it?
 I remained silent.
 Which was a wise decision, because I learned a lot in those silent moments.
 Also, Nicholas Muriithi says that the Good Book says if a fool remains silent, he might be thought wise.